 If you love gardening and permaculture, then you’ll dig (pun intended) composting with vermiculture!
 So what exactly is vermiculture, and why is it becoming increasingly more popular?

 In its simplest form, vermiculture is a type of composting that utilizes worms, most commonly referred to as “red wigglers”, to help efficiently decompose some of our most common, every-day, household wastes.
-Not only does the process produce nutrient-rich “food” for gardens and plants, it saves energy and water, reduces waste in landfills and helps rebuild soil.
+Not only does the process produce nutrient-rich “food” for gardens and plants, but it also saves energy and water, reduces waste in landfills and helps rebuild soil.
 All of these benefits come from simply feeding the worms leftover food waste from our kitchen, paper and cardboard from our purchases, and even our lawn clippings and weeds from the garden.

 There is a great misconception that surrounds the idea of permaculture in our modern-day society.
-Many folks associate the idea of permaculture as being a process most often implemented by homesteaders or hobby farmers who live off grid in a solar powered cabin somewhere way out in the middle of the wilderness.
+Many folks associate the idea of permaculture as being a process most often implemented by homesteaders or hobby farmers who live off-grid in a solar-powered cabin somewhere way out in the middle of the wilderness.
 But the reality is that permaculture is nothing more than the practical application of sustainable living skills.
 It can be practiced by anyone, living anywhere, leading any type of lifestyle.
 Whether you are single, raising a family, living in the country or in a high rise building right in the middle of the city, identifying ways to adopt a more sustainable lifestyle is always a worthy endeavor.
 But it can be overwhelming and difficult to know where to begin.
 Worm composting is a great and simple way to shift your thinking and to get a true taste of what a more sustainable lifestyle looks like and feels like on a very small scale.

 Because worm bins can be compact enough that they don’t require a lot of space, they can easily be housed in a garage, in the backyard or even on the balcony of an apartment making this form of composting quite popular among farmers, suburbanites and city dwellers alike.
 Creating a composting worm bin (or “worm farm” as my kids like to call it) is an inexpensive, relatively simple and educational experience.
 In fact, more and more teachers across the nation are incorporating vermiculture into their science lessons and even building worm composting bins for their classrooms.